banisterious/obsidian-oneirometrics/README.md

 - Updated all documentation to reflect new Settings access methods
 - Added comprehensive guides for accessing settings via multiple methods
 - Improved technical documentation for developers
+- Improved documentation consistency, terminology, and cross-references for settings and the Scraping Modal

 ## Recent Fixes (May 2025)